 Garbhasana is also known as Garbha Pindasana.
 This posture belongs to the group of Lotus Posture.
 It is one of the advanced level yoga posture.
 This posture is identical to Inverted Tortoise Pose.

 Garbha Pindasana is a medieval Hatha Yoga Posture.
-Bahr al-hayat, a Persian translated text published in 1602 CE, describes this yoga position with a little variation.
+Bahr al-Hayat, a Persian translated text published in 1602 CE, describes this yoga position with a little variation.
 This posture, according to the said text, is not performed with a lotus posture.
-However, Gheranda Samhita describes a version similar to Garbhasana as Inverted Tortoise Pose.
+However, Gheranda Samhita describes a version similar to Garbhasana as an Inverted Tortoise Pose.

 Garbhasana Practice Routine